Got 4 minutes? Tell us how this uncertain economy is affecting your hiring plans and technology spend.

 Take time to research your party of interest and how they have handled contracts in the past.
 Do they commonly breach agreements?
 Are they currently or have they recently been in breach-of-contract litigation due to their failure to perform?

 Answering these questions can help determine if you should enter into an agreement in the first place.
-If you decide it is worth the risk, build in detailed provisions regarding breach of contract damages and how a breach-of-contract case is to be litigated.
+If you decide it’s worth the risk, build in detailed provisions regarding breach of contract damages and how a breach-of-contract case is to be litigated.

-In-house legal teams often face the challenge of complicated deals with many moving parts.
-Manual contract review makes it more likely your team will miss a key issue that could be costly down the road.
-A contract management system like Lexion gives you the tools needed to avoid common breach-of-contract problems and streamline your entire contracting process.
+In-house legal teams often face complicated deals with many moving parts.
+While manual contract review makes it more likely your team will miss a key issue that could be costly down the road, a contract management system like Lexion gives you the tools needed to avoid common breach-of-contract problems and streamline your entire contracting process.